Bowron Lakes

 The Bowron Lakes Canoe tour is operated by our sister company, Sea to Sky Expeditions.
 This is our typical itinerary for this tour.
 Because we are travelling in wilderness, itineraries can change.
 There are many factors that can affect how a tour actually runs.
 We confirm pickup times by phone, email or SMS at least 12 hours before.

 Most of our tours are group tours.
 On these tours, you enter into a group dynamic.
 Decisions made by our leaders are directed to the welfare of the group.
-Although they strive to meet individual needs, the overall welfare of the group takes precedence over the specific wishes of individuals.This trip begins near Bowron Lake Provincial Park.
-We can make pre-arranged pickups at the airports in Williams Lake or Quesnel if it is early enough on Day 0 (at no extra cost) to meet everyone at our cabin/camping location for planning and orientation.
+Although they strive to meet individual needs, the overall welfare of the group takes precedence over the specific wishes of individuals.This trip begins in Vancouver.
+We pick up at specific locations.

 -